 Given the budget challenges facing the state of Ohio and the prospect of continued flat-funding for higher education, the parking partnership will provide needed flexibility and resources to upgrade CSU’s parking infrastructure, while also providing an additional income stream for helping fund important academic and student success initiatives and supporting faculty and instruction.
 The University is assessing the feasibility of this project based on the recommendation contained in the recent report of the State of Ohio Higher Education Task Force on Affordability and Efficiency which recommended a review of Ohio public university income-producing assets.

-The Project is currently in the investigation stage as the University develops the deal parameters for the CSU Board of Trustees which will be utilized for the terms for a potential Request for Proposals (RFP) to be distributed in November 2017.
-All terms under which a P3 would operate, including parking rate schedules, garage upgrades and overall management responsibilities, will be included in this RFP and will be created with significant input from the University community.
+The Project is currently in the procurement stage.
+The Request for Proposals (RFP) is scheduled to be distributed in the near future with proposal responses due on May 16, 2018.
+After the proposals are received, the university administration will create a recommendation for the Board of Trustees, for consideration at its May 29th meeting.
+All terms under which a P3 would operate, including parking rate schedules, garage upgrades and overall management responsibilities, will be included in this RFP and has been created with significant input from the University community.

 USE OF ENDOWMENT INCOME

 The income earned from the endowment created will be dedicated to support specific University needs including:

 - Campus Infrastructure

 - Campus Operational Support